benquick123/motor_learning/README.md

 ## TODO

-- probably random time in some interval should be used when the participant has to wait for start of the movement.
 - update the sizes (magic numbers in interface:update) to correspond to whatever is measured on the screen.
+- time only decreases when outside of circle; watch out for termination
+- save the state
+- take a window to determine the initial position